Minnesota Attorney General's Office

 If you want to create a durable power of attorney, you must include a statement such as: “This power of attorney shall not be affected by incapacity or incompetence of the principal.”

-In the back of this booklet in the Sample Forms section on page 37, you will find Minnesota’s standard power of attorney form (short form), as set out in Minn.
-Stat. § 523.23 (2008).
+In the back of this booklet in the Sample Forms section on page 33, you will find Minnesota’s standard power of attorney form, as set out in Minn.
+Stat. § 523.23 (2010).
 This form allows you to choose whether or not you want the power of attorney to be durable.
+In addition, an alternative form may be prepared by the Commissioner of Military Affairs for use by active service members.
+A legal power of attorney form can also be purchased at legal forms stores or drawn up on your own.

 Some banks and brokerage companies have their own power of attorney forms.
 If you want your attorney-in-fact to have an easy time with these institutions, you may need to prepare two (or more) durable powers of attorney, one using your own form and one or more using the forms provided by the institutions with which you do business.